about us

 Healing Village and Sustainable Destination Development

-Our purpose is to be a force for good, to create a thriving community and protect the lands of our ancestors for generations to come.
+Our purpose is to be a force for good, to support our thriving community and protect the lands of our ancestors for generations to come.
 In this spirit, our programs will provide healing and wellness for our people and our lands in a sustainable way.

-The second development phase will expand the site to include a main lodge, individual cabins, wellness centre, outdoor facilities, an interpretive centre and a healing village.
-These facilities will be designed to provide early immersion language, training and certification programs, and healing programs in partnership with BC First Nations Health Authority.
+The second development phase will expand in a separate site to include a main lodge, individual cabins, wellness centre, outdoor facilities, an interpretive centre and a healing village.
+These facilities will be designed to provide language, training and certification programs, and adult healing and wellness programs in partnership with Kwakwa̱ka̱’wakw communities and BC First Nations Health Authority.

 To support ongoing and expanded language and healing programming, we will welcome and connect visitors to this supernatural territory by sharing our stories, our challenges, our efforts – and of course – our culture.
 To us the most important part of this journey is an immersive experience, by keeping things simple, authentic and enriching.
 Our supernatural lands create space for day-to-day concerns to fade into the background, bring perspective, and shift our values.